v1et4nh/advent-of-code/README.md

+# Advent of Code
+Welcome to my collection of solutions for the **Advent of Code** challenges!
+This repository contains my daily puzzle solutions, showcasing different approaches and techniques to tackle each problem.

+## Bonus: Leaderboard Viewer
+In addition to the solutions, this repository includes a tool to fetch and display data from a private Advent of Code leaderboard.
+The leaderboard is presented as an interactive HTML file with sortable tables and daily performance breakdowns.

+---

 # Advent of Code Leaderboard Viewer
 A script to fetch, store, and display data from a private Advent of Code leaderboard as an interactive HTML file.

----

 ## Requirements
 - **Python 3.8+**
 - Libraries: `pandas`, `requests`, `python-dotenv`
   Install with: